 Conditions of movement and keeping the balance in living organisms

-- The animal must possess a solid support (skeleton) to which the muscles are attached to enable the animal to move and keep its balance.
+- The animal must possess solid support (skeleton) to which the muscles are attached to enable the animal to move and keep its balance.

 Movement in plant

-The types of movement differ in plant according to the type of stimuli, including:
+The types of movement differ in the plant according to the type of stimuli, including:

 Sleeping and awake movement

-As in all plants, where the different parts of the plant respond to different stimuli such as light, humidity and gravity.
+As in all plants, where the different parts of the plant respond to different stimuli such as light, humidity & gravity.

-It occurs by the tendrils and needs a solid support (object), where:
+It occurs by the tendrils and needs solid support (object), where:

-- The tendril raises itself in the air to make a contact with a solid object.
+- The tendril raises itself in the air to make contact with a solid object.

-- It immediately twines closely around the object for a few turn in a spiral form.
+- It immediately twines closely around the object for a few turns in a spiral form.

-- The tendril becomes thickened after the erection of the stem vertically, due to the lay down of a considerable amount of the mechanical tissues by the formation of a supporting tissue and it becomes stronger.
+- The tendril becomes thickened after the erection of the stem vertically, due to the lay down of a considerable amount of the mechanical tissues by the formation of supporting tissue and it becomes stronger.

-If the tendril does not meet a support during its twining movement, it wilts and dies, The twining of the tendril around the support, due to the slow growth of the side that is in contact with the support, the accelerated growth of the tendril side that is away from the support.
+If the tendril does not meet support during its twining movement, it wilts and dies, The twining of the tendril around the support, due to the slow growth of the side that is in contact with the support, the accelerated growth of the tendril side that is away from the support.

 Pulling movement in roots of corms and bulbs

-Importance of this movement: The subterranean storing stem (corm or bulb) always remains at a suitable distance from the soil surface by the help of these pulling roots which increases its support and protects its aerial parts against the winds effect .
+Importance of this movement: The subterranean storing stem (corm or bulb) always remains at a suitable distance from the soil surface by the help of these pulling roots which increases its support and protects its aerial parts against the effect of the wind.

-One of the main characteristics of the living cytoplasm is its continuous rotation inside the cell, This movement is shown , when examining Elodea leaf cells (aquatic plant) under the high power of microscope, where we can observe the following:
+One of the main characteristics of the living cytoplasm is its continuous rotation inside the cell, This movement is shown when examining Elodea leaf cells (aquatic plant) under the high power of the microscope, where we can observe the following:

-- The inner wall of cell is lined by a thin layer of cytoplasm.
+- The inner wall of the cell is lined by a thin layer of cytoplasm.